Nitishkr22/TIAND/README.md

 The camera data was captured using 4 cameras in .jpg format with a resolution of 1280x720p.

 # Synchronisation
-We have synchronised front radar and front camera and, lidar and front camera.
-The synchronisation for these sensors are provided in .csv format, where the closest timestamp for the sensor is provided with respect to the front camera.
+We have synchronized front radar and front camera and, lidar and front camera.
+The synchronization for these sensors is provided in .csv format, where the closest timestamp for the sensor is provided with respect to the front camera.
 # Computer architecture used and sensor specifications
 We have used Ubuntu 18.04 LTS for the ROS-based data recording.